Best Tire Pressure Gauge [Review & Guide]

-The device contains a chuck, gauge, hose, bleed valve, and an inflation gun, all in one piece of equipment.
+The air pressure gauge contains a chuck, gauge, hose, bleed valve, and an inflation gun, all in one piece of equipment.

 The inflation gun means you can add air to the tire without removing the gauge; no more annoying air loss when you remove a gauge to fill the tire.

-Even with the extra features, it’s simple enough to operate with one hand.
+Even with the extra features, it’s simple enough to use with one hand.

-Some user report that the attachment piece can crack if screwed on too hard as well.
+Some users report that the attachment piece can crack if screwed on too hard as well.

 - 4 different measurement units